INL/BlackLab/core/src/site/markdown/getting-started.md

 If you specify a directory as the INPUT_FILES, it will be scanned recursively.
 You can also specify a file glob (such as \*.xml) or a single file.
 If you specify a .zip or .tar.gz file, BlackLab will automatically index its contents.

-For example, if you have TEI data in /tmp/my-tei/ and want to create an index as a subdirectory of the current directory called "test-index", run the following command:
+For example, if you have TEI-P5 data in `/tmp/my-tei/` and want to create an index as a subdirectory of the current directory called "test-index", run the following command:

-	java -cp "blacklab.jar" nl.inl.blacklab.tools.IndexTool create test-index /tmp/my-tei/ tei
+	java -cp "blacklab.jar" nl.inl.blacklab.tools.IndexTool create test-index /tmp/my-tei/ tei-p5

 Your data is indexed and placed in a new BlackLab index in the "test-index" directory.

 Please note that if you're indexing large files, you should [give java more than the default heap memory](https://docs.oracle.com/cd/E15523_01/web.1111/e13814/jvm_tuning.htm#PERFM161), using the `-Xmx` option.
 For really large files, and if you have the memory, you could use `-Xmx 6G`, for example.

+> **About TEI variants:** BlackLab now includes three TEI variants: `tei-p5` (TEI-P5 using the `pos` attribute), `tei-p5-legacy` (same but using the nonstandard `type` attribute for part of speech) and `tei-p4-legacy` (TEI-P5 using the `type` attribute).
+Make sure you pick the right variant for you, or copy one of the `tei-*.blf.yaml` files and customize it to your needs.

 See also: